In the Media

 Dental Optimist Podcast on Sleep & Breathing

-Earlier this year, I met Dr. Jeanette Chua in Kuala Lumpur, and came way inspired by her vision of “Unified Dentistry.
+Earlier this year, I met Dr. Jeanette Chua in Kuala Lumpur, and came away inspired by her vision of "Unified Dentistry."

 Stanton Award on Hypoglossal Nerve Stimulation